On the "Details" page, you have the option of selecting one of the following:

 Remote and Onsite Voting

-Some organizations now include both a remote voting period, as well as an onsite voting period, to assist with achieving quorum and threshold.
-The voting can be conducted by any combination of electronic and paper.
-Many organizations will do an electronic and/or mailed ballot approach for the remote portion and cut it off at a certain point.
-Any further voting can only be conducted at the meeting, and if the electronic voting ended with the finish of the remote voting section, the voting done at the meeting is usually on paper.
+ElectionBuddy allows elections to include both remote and onsite voting, to assist with achieving quorum and threshold.
+The Vote can be conducted by any combination of electronic and paper!
+Many organizations will make an electronic and/or mailed ballot approach for the remote portion and end it at a certain point.
+Any further voting will only be conducted at the meeting, and since the electronic voting ended with the finish of the remote voting section, the voting done at the meeting is on paper.
 The paper results are then manually combined with the electronic results.

 Did this answer your question?